wp-plugins/eshop-shipping-extension/readme.txt

 == Description ==

-eShop Shipping Extension framework overrides eShop's default shipping methods, interacting directly with Canada Post and USPS for real-time shipping rates and services.
+eShop Shipping Extension framework overrides eShop's default shipping methods, interacting directly with Canada Post, UPS, and USPS for real-time shipping rates and services.

 This framework includes the Canada Post module for free.
 [Click here to purchase the USPS module](http://usestrict.net/2012/07/usps-module-for-wordpress-eshop-shipping-extension/) or [here for the UPS module](http://usestrict.net/2012/07/ups-module-for-wordpress-eshop-shipping-extension/).